crowdsecurity/crowdsec/README.md

 ## <TL;DR>

 CrowdSec is a open-source, modern, and collaborative behavior detection engine that works with a global IP reputation network.
-It builds on the principles of fail2ban but offers IPV6 compatibility.
+CrowdSec builds on the foundational principles of Fail2ban, but introduces an API-driven architecture that allows for greater scalability and flexibility in modern environments.
 CrowdSec uses Grok patterns to analyze logs and YAML scenarios to detect malicious behavior.

 ## :tada: Benefits

 - **Fast assisted installation, no technical barrier**: The initial configuration is automated, giving you a ready-to-use setup for common services right out of the box.
 - **Crowdsourced protection**: Once you join the CrowdSec community, you are automatically protected by the **Community Blocklist**, which blocks known malicious IP addresses.
+- **Api driven architecture**: CrowdSec is built for high scalability and easy integration with existing infrastructures.
+If your systems are spread across multiple servers, you can deploy CrowdSec on each one, allowing them to share data and work together seamlessly.
 - **Observability**: CrowdSec offers a [SaaS console](https://app.crowdsec.net/signup) that lets you visualize your data and manage your deployments.
 Additionally, we provide a Prometheus metrics endpoint for monitoring.
 - **Compiled Code**: CrowdSec is written in Go and is compiled into a static binary.
 This eliminates the need for external runtime dependencies, ensuring quick performance and easy deployment across various environments.